hernantz/blog/content/the-branch-is-dead-long-live-the-branch.md

 On a second branch, the name of that function is changed and everywhere it is invoked.
 On a third branch, the function declaration is moved to another file.*

-This is an extreme example, I know, but even if you you are not **poluting your branches with merges** (in git this would mean [using rebase][5]), and you have managed to **avoid the merge hell** that makes your branch history look like a [metro map][3], in general, **solving merge conflicts is hard**, and the bigger
+This is an extreme example, I know, but even if you you are not **polluting your branches with merges** (in git this would mean [using rebase][5]), and you have managed to **avoid the merge hell** that makes your branch history look like a [metro map][3], in general, **solving merge conflicts is hard**, and the bigger